-Wapama is the last surviving example of some 225 steam schooners that served the lumber trade and other coastal services along the Pacific Coast of the United States.
+Wapama was the last surviving example of some 225 steam schooners that served the lumber trade and other coastal services along the Pacific Coast of the United States.
 Built in 1915 for Charles R. McCormick's steamship company, she remained in the West Coast fleet until 1947.

 Unfortunately, the long shallow hulls of the steam schooners made for a weak structure, prone to sag at the bow and stern.
 As age and decay sapped the strength of Wapama's massive timbers, this "hogging" process became so bad that she could not remain afloat.
-Currently, she has been has been pulled out of the water onto a barge and has severe dry rot which has threatened the structural integrity of the hull.

 Length | 204' |